zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Payment-Requests">Payment Requests</h1>

 A Payment Request (PR) is used to request payment from another party.
+Additionally, a Payment Request can be approved by anybody, not just other Split users.
+This is achieved by using our [Instant Account Verification process](http://help.split.cash/bank-accounts/instant-account-verification-iav) as part of approving a [Payment Request](https://help.split.cash/payment-requests/open-payment-requests).

 <div class="middle-header">Applicable scenarios</div>